-Since there is only one function that is different between the templates in the example above, a better alternative would be to create a function template specialization.
+Since there is only one function that is different between the templates in the previous example, a better alternative is to create a function template specialization.
 This kind of specialization looks very similar to the class template specialization, but is only applied to a single function instead of the whole class.